pantheon-systems/documentation/source/content/guides/drupal-9/drupal-9-hosted-createcustom/01-introduction.md

 ---
-title: Migrate a Site That Was Created with a Custom Upstream to Drupal 9
+title: Migrate a Custom Upstream to Drupal 9
 subtitle: Introduction
-description: Learn how to Migrate a Site That Was Created with a Custom Upstream to Drupal 9
+description: Learn how to migrate a Custom Upstream to Drupal 9
 cms: "Drupal 9"
 categories: [develop]
 tags: [code, launch, migrate, site, updates]